sztrzask/maklipsa.github.io/_posts/2016-12-05-How-to-calculate-17-billion-similarities.md

 where:
 - 1530 - number of seconds it took
-- 2199 - number of recipes
+- 2199 - number of ingredients
 - 182184 - number of recipes
 ```